 13. Make muscle charts

 I typed up most of the information from the book, and added information from what our professor wanted us to know.
 I added any other information that was relevant to each muscle, which really helped me remember the information.
 I made one copy for my regular binder, and another copy for my lab binder.
+For a copy of my completed muscle charts, view My Notes.

 This is something that everyone struggles with.
 I would learn the information one day, and then not go back to it for several days or a week, and then I would forget a lot of the information by then.
 Going over the information every day, or every other day, would have been really helpful for a few classes.